mikeroyal/Windows-11-Guide/Glossary.md

  **Active Directory** is a directory service developed by Microsoft for Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.

-[AdvancedRun](https://www.nirsoft.net/utils/advanced_run.html) is a simple tool for Windows that allows you to run a program with different settings that you choose, including - low or high priority, start directory, main window state (Minimized/Maximized), run the program with different user or permissions, Operating system compatibility settings, and environment variables.
-You can also save the desired settings into a configuration file and then run the program automatically from command-line with the desired settings.
+[AdvancedRun](https://www.nirsoft.net/utils/advanced_run.html) is a simple tool for Windows that allows you to run a program with different settings that you choose, including low or high priority, start directory, main window state (Minimized/Maximized), run the program with different user or permissions, Operating system compatibility settings, and environment variables.
+It can also save the desired settings into a configuration file and then run the program automatically from command-line with the desired settings.

 [AllThreadsView](https://www.nirsoft.net/utils/all_threads_view.html) is a simple tool for Windows that displays a list of all running threads from all processes on your system in one table.
 For every thread, the following information is displayed: Thread ID, Creation Time, Kernel Time, User Time, Duration, Start Address, Priority, Base Priority, Context Switch Count, Context Switch Change (Since the last refresh), Wait Reason, Process ID, Process Path.